hyperandroid/Automata/readme.md

 ## Sample 4 - SubStates

-Sub States is an Automata feature which allows to nest different registered FSM as states of other FSM.
+Sub States is an Automata feature which allows to nest different registered FDA as states of other FDA.
-The mechanism is straightforward, just define a **substate** block in an FSM **state** definition block.
+The mechanism is straightforward, just define a **substate** block in an FDA **state** definition block.
-Automata will handle automatically all the nesting procedure, call the FSM action hooks and set the system's new current state.
+Automata will handle automatically all the nesting procedure, call the FDA action hooks and set the system's new current state.

-A substate, or a FSM does not define neither onEnter nor onExit function callbacks.
+A substate, or a FDA does not define neither onEnter nor onExit function callbacks.

 It is done as follows: